Genivia/ugrep/README.md

 Performance comparisons
 -----------------------

+Performance comparisons should represent what users can expect the performance to be in practice.
+There should not be any shenanigans to trick the system to perform more optimally or to degrade an important aspect of the search to make one grep tool look better than another.

-**ugrep** is multi-threaded and uses clever lock-free job queue stealing for optimized load balancing.
+**ugrep** is a no-nonsense fast search tool that utilizes a worker pool of threads with clever lock-free job queue stealing for optimized load balancing.
 A new hashing technique is used to identify possible matches to speed up multi-pattern matches.
-In addition, regex matching is optimized with SSE2/AVX2/AVX512BW and ARM NEON/AArch64 instructions.
+In addition, regex matching is optimized with AVX/SSE and ARM NEON/AArch64 instructions.
 Compressed files are decompressed concurrently while searching to furher increase performance.
 Asynchronous IO is implemented for efficient input and output.

+**ugrep** performs very well overall and particularly well when searching compressed files and archives.
+This means that at its core, the search engine's performance of ugrep excellent if not the best among grep tools available.

 ### Benchmarks